int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 # ONE Matlab Initialisation

 Before you begin, make sure you have installed ibllib properly on your system as per the previous instructions.
+Make sure your computer is connected to an IBL accredited network.

 Launch Matlab.
 Set the Matlab path, add with subfolders the '.\ibllib\matlab' directory.